 Day 6: Inca Trail to Machu Picchu

 After breakfast (7am), you will depart the campsite with a steep 1 hour ascent along well preserved Inca trail to the ruin of Runcuracay.
 Built on a vantage point looking out over the valley, Runcuracay was a tambo used by chaskis (or Inca messengers) to rest whilst en-route to Machu Picchu.
 It was also most likely used as a military checkpoint and a look out post.
 Continuing on the steep ascent for a further 1 hour, you will arrive at the second main pass of the Inca Trail – Abra de Runcuracay (3,950 m / 12,959 ft).
 Beyond the pass the trail descends in altitude quickly passing through a short tunnel and following a series of tight switch backs.
 At the small Inca town of Sayacmarca you will stop for a short break and an explanation of the ruin and area from your guide.
-The trail continues on descending further to the Chakicocha campsite (3,400 meters / 11,156), where we stop for lunch.
+The trail meanders down further to the Chakicocha campsite (3,400 meters / 11,156), where we stop for lunch.
 After a well-deserved rest you will continue on to the beautiful ruin of Phuyupatamarca (town in the clouds) and finally to ruin of Wiñaywayna, a small but breath-taking Inca citadel.
 Just 5 minutes from Wiñaywayna you will arrive at the camp site of the same name.
 Dinner will be served around 6pm.

 Distance: 16 kms / 10 miles